 By Perry and Traci Nelson

-Well here we go; Traci and I venture off from the 119 degree heat it the desert, also known as Phoenix, Arizona.
-Our trip to Hollister took careful planning; because of the excessive heat warnings caution must be taken when riding through the desert in these temperatures.
-To overcome the heat we chose to travel at night, starting our trip off at 2 a.m.
+Well here we go; Traci and I venture off from the 119 degree heat in the desert, also known as Phoenix, Arizona; we chose to travel at night.
 Because the trip was over 1,500 total miles we planned to stop in Los Angeles to visit my cousin.
 So that cut the trip travel time in half each way.
-I suggest everybody do this, especially in the heat, you don’t want to make an 800 mile trip through mostly desert in one day.

 If done correctly you can have a really fun motorcycle trip through Arizona and California in the summertime.
 Bring plenty of water and watch your cell phone weather channels for updates, these are your best friends on a trip like this.

-We did run into some wind which is really hard to predict because you cannot see it on your cell phone using a weather app –THERE IS NO APP that tells you what the gusts are right outside of Palm Springs California through the 29 Palms area.
-Common sense however would tell you that if there are 1,000 windmills in that particular area chances are it’s going to be pretty windy…Eh we know next time our weather app said 9mph winds ….NOT….
-We were getting blown around pretty good to the point where we had to pull over.
-I put tighter clothing on with less wind resistance and we just needed a breather.
-Traci said our front tire was coming off the ground… I don’t think so; we were loaded down and our Road King was handling it pretty well.
+We did run into some wind which is really hard to predict because you cannot see it on your cell phone using a weather app –there is no app that tells you what the gusts are right outside of Palm Springs California through the 29 Palms area.
+Common sense however would tell you that if there are 1,000 windmills in that particular area chances are it’s going to be pretty windy…So I put tighter clothing on with less wind resistance.
+We were loaded down and our Road King was handling it pretty well.

 This is one of the longest trips we’ve taken on our 2013 Harley-Davidson Road King that we bought from Rick and Julie Hatch’s Eagle-Rider in Tempe, AZ.
 Rick set us up with a nice windshield and running lights which really helped.
 I would not do a long trip without a windshield.
 The windshield really helps to protect Traci n me from not only the rain, but wind, bugs, birds, rocks, and any debris that flies up.
-The need factor for a windshield became very relevant when a golf ball-sized bug smashed into the windshield at 80 mph; we had to make an extra stop to scrub off the, whatever it was, rotting corpse.
+The need factor for a windshield became very relevant when a golf ball-sized bug smashed into the windshield at 80 mph.

 Driving through California was to say the least enlightening.
 We were prepared for the traffic jams but it’s been awhile since I white-lined and everybody on a motorcycle in California white-lines.
-Unlike Arizona where if you attempt to white line the cars and trucks move towards the line more so you can’t get through, this is usually followed by a peek under their sunglasses and the raising of their middle finger.
-I was shocked that what seems outright crazy in Arizona, seems absolutely normal and is widely accepted in California.
+Unlike Arizona where if you attempt to white line the cars and trucks move towards the line more so you can’t get through.
+So I was shocked that what seems outright crazy in Arizona, seems absolutely normal and is widely accepted in California.
 And other drivers are nice about it…huh?
 People from Arizona like us are really not used to this …ok I’m going to keep rolling on this…

 The press, including Life Magazine, blew the story up.
 The events were portrayed in the movie “The Wild One” with Marlon Brando.
 Keeping in mind motorcycles had been around for 40 years with no real prejudice against motorcyclists… well… that all changed after this blown up story and movie.
 The stereotypical “bad news biker” was born.
 There were only seven Hollister police officers in Hollister on July 4, 1947.